codsen/codsen/packages/string-remove-duplicate-heads-tails/readme.md

 `str`                    | String         | yes         | Source string upon which to perform the operation `opts`                   | Plain object   | no          | Optional Options Object, see below for its API

+If input string is not given, it will `throw`.

 **[⬆ &nbsp;back to top](#)**

 ### An Optional Options Object